Who can ask for more

 - Rayman Legends: The Mexican themed world Fiesta de los Muertos features skeletons as common Mooks.

 - Super Mario Odyssey: Tostarenans in the Sand Kingdom are colorful skeletons wearing ponchos and sombreros, often seen carrying maracas.

-- In the El Tigre: The Adventures of Manny Rivera episode "The Grave Escape", Manny and Frida end up in the Land of the Dead after a battle with supervillainess Santana of the Dead.
+- El Tigre: The Adventures of Manny Rivera: In "The Grave Escape", Manny and Frida end up in the Land of the Dead after a battle with supervillainess Sartana of the Dead.
 With the help of Manny's superhero and super villain ancestors, they make it back to the land of the living and defeat Sartana's army of forgotten dead.